richardp2/richardp2.github.io/_posts/2014-04-07-converting.md

 - Migrating to Jekyll
 ---

+> #### Update 15 June 2023
+  _The Flickr Image and Flickr Photoset tags now seem to result in build errors so I have removed them from all posts and replaced with the previously generated HTML.
+I may try to make this cleaner at some point in the future, but no plans at the moment!_

 The next step in the migration to [Jekyll][jk] was to export my existing blog posts from [WordPress][wp] and then convert them into [Markdown][md] format so they can be used in the new blog.
 There are a number of different options for doing this, including Jekyll's own migration option [Jekyll Import][ji]